 - Origins Available:

 The ancient Anglo-Saxon culture once found in Britain is the soil from which the many generations of the Hurtt family have grown.
-This surname comes was also derived form the Old English word "heorot," which meant "stag."
-The original bearer of this name most likely was known by this nicknames due to some traits or attributes that seemed "stag-like."
-There are many folk tales, myths and legends which portrayed animals behaving as humans.
+This surname was also derived form the Old English word "heorot," which meant "stag."
+The original bearer of this name most likely was known by this nickname due to some traits or attributes that seemed "stag-like."
+There are many folk tales, myths, and legends which portrayed animals behaving as humans.